USArtists International

 Grant Matching Requirement

 Grants must be matched on a 1:1 basis.
 This means that your share of project costs is 50% of eligible project expenses up to the maximum grant limit, plus all remaining costs not met by the grant.
+As an example, if you were only requesting support for $1,000 in flight expenses, you could request grant support of $500 and then would need to show how you would match those funds with $500 of your own funds to cover the rest of the expense.
 The required match can include:

 - Confirmed artist fees from festivals/engagements